-Even within the homeschool community, we parents of children with special needs are in a separate category.
+Even within the homeschool community, we parents of neurodivergent/disabled children are in a separate category.

 We get the looks.
 The questions.
 The comment: “I don’t know how you do it.”